nRFCloud/nrf-mesh-cli/README.md

-# Nordic Python LTE CLI for Mesh Gateway Interfacing
+# nRF Cloud Remote CLI for Mesh Gateway Interfacing

 This python program allows the user to interface with a connected nRF Cloud Connected Mesh Gateway.